-GraceWorks is a non-denominational, all-volunteer charitable foundation based in the United States.
-Its mission is to help restore human dignity to the poor and the marginalized.
-It hopes to achieve this goal by providing financial support for educational, developmental, and health-related projects in India, Kenya, and other parts of the world.
+GraceWorks is a not-for-profit, non-denominational, all-volunteer foundation based in the United States.
+Its mission is to respond to the needs of the poor and marginalized in India, Africa, the U.S. and neighboring countries.

 We are a 501(c)(3) non-profit organization.
 All contributions are tax-deductible to the fullest extent allowed by law.

 Ready to serve...

 Ralph Nazareth, President, was a professor of English at Nassau Community College until he retired in 2015.
 He worked as a volunteer in the late 60's in the villages around Nasik, Maharashtra, India.
 In 1969 he helped with the literacy corps in Wyandanch, Long Island.
 For the last ten years, he has taught in the Rising Hope program at maximum security prisons in New York.
 He has been involved, over the last thirty years, in many nonprofit organizations in Stamford, including St. Luke’s Life Works, and PoemAlley, a creative arts outreach arm of the Unitarian Universalist Society of Stamford.

 Marianela Medrano, Vice President, is the director of Palabra Counseling & Training Center in Stamford.
 A psychotherapist, she has extensive training in third wave Cognitive Behavioral Therapy, in particular Acceptance Commitment Therapy (ACT), and has worked with children, adolescents, adults and the elderly.
 She has served as a clinical supervisor and consultant for various programs in CT.
 She also lectures across the country on issues of spirituality with emphasis on the Divine Feminine, cross-cultural psychology, healing and writing.
 She is a regular contributor to the American Counseling Association blogs, where she discusses issues relevant to the counseling profession.